2016 Southern Steel season

 The 2016 Southern Steel season saw the Southern Steel netball team compete in the 2016 ANZ Championship.
 With a team coached by Noeline Taurua, captained by Wendy Frew and featuring Jhaniele Fowler-Reid, Steel finished the season as minor premiers.
-However they subsequently lost the New Zealand Conference Final to and were defeated in the semi-finals by Queensland Firebirds.
+However they subsequently lost the New Zealand Conference Final to Waikato Bay of Plenty Magic and were defeated in the semi-finals by Queensland Firebirds.